Control Flow

 for_each

-Use for_each to iterate over arrays and strings directly.
+Use for_each to iterate over arrays, strings, and maps directly.

 // Iterate over an array